Crypto taxes in Italy 2026: rates, filing, legalization

 • Exchange between cryptocurrencies

-BTC → ETH = also realization of profit (valued at the exchange moment)
+BTC → ETH = also a realization of gain (at the value at the time of exchange)

 • Paying with crypto for goods/services

-Considered sale of crypto at the current rate
+Considered a sale of crypto at the current rate

 • Staking income